Colin Kaepernick Appears To Take A Shot At Jay-Z Amidst Fallout From Rapper’s NFL Partnership

 As TMZ notes, Kaepernick’s use of “moved past” echoes a comment that Jay-Z made in the announcement of his new social justice and entertainment initiative with the NFL.

-The deal means that Jay-Z and his company Roc Nation will serve as “live entertainment strategists” and be involved with the leagues “Inspire Change” program.
+The deal means that Jay-Z and his company, Roc Nation, will serve as “live entertainment strategists” and be involved with the leagues “Inspire Change” program.
 The partnership means that Jay and Roc Nation will be involved in the selection of artists chosen to perform at the Super Bowl.

 “‘I think we have moved past kneeling.
-I think it’s time for action,” he said, as reported by Yahoo.“We forget that Colin’s whole thing was to bring attention to social injustice.
+I think it’s time for action,” he said, as reported by Yahoo.
+“We forget that Colin’s whole thing was to bring attention to social injustice.
 In that case, this is a success.
-This is the next phase.
+This is the next phase.”

-The Grammy-winning rapper, who has built a persona off of his business acumen, has faced backlash for those comments from online commenters and from football players as well.
+The Grammy-winning rapper, who has built a persona off of his business acumen, has faced backlash for those comments from online commenters, and from football players as well.

 Eric Reid, safety for the Carolina Panthers, recently slammed the move during a locker-room interview.